freeCodeCamp/freeCodeCamp/docs/security.md

 ## Reporting a Vulnerability

 > [!NOTE]
-> If you think you have found a vulnerability, **please report responsibly**.
+> If you think you have found a vulnerability, **please report it responsibly**.
 Do not create GitHub issues for security issues.
-Instead follow this guide.
+Instead, follow this guide.

 ### Guidelines

-We appreciate a responsible disclosure of vulnerabilities that might impact the integrity of our platforms and users.
+We appreciate responsible disclosure of vulnerabilities that might impact the integrity of our platforms and users.
 In the interest of saving everyone time, we encourage you to report vulnerabilities with these in mind:

-1. Ensure that you are using the **latest**, **stable** and **updated** versions of the Operating System and Web Browser(s) available to you on your machine.
+1. Ensure that you are using the **latest**, **stable**, and **updated** versions of the Operating System and Web Browser(s) available to you on your machine.
-2. We consider using tools & online utilities to report issues with SPF & DKIM configs, or SSL Server tests, etc. in the category of ["beg bounties"](https://www.troyhunt.com/beg-bounties/) and are unable to respond to these reports.
+2. We consider using tools & online utilities to report issues with SPF & DKIM configs, SSL Server tests, etc., in the category of ["beg bounties"](https://www.troyhunt.com/beg-bounties) and are unable to respond to these reports.
 3. While we do not offer any bounties or swags at the moment, we'll be happy to list your name in our [Hall of Fame](security-hall-of-fame.md) list, provided the reports are not low-effort.

 ### Reporting

-After confirming the above guidelines, please feel free to either send an email to `possible-security-issue [at] freecodecamp.org`.
-You can also send us an PGP encrypted message at `flowcrypt.com/me/freecodecamp` if you prefer.
+After confirming the above guidelines, please feel free to send an email to `possible-security-issue [at] freecodecamp.org`.
+You can also send us a PGP encrypted message at `flowcrypt.com/me/freecodecamp`.

-Once you report a vulnerability, we will look into it and make sure that it is not a false positive.
+Once you report a vulnerability, we will look into it and ensure that it is not a false positive.
 If we need to clarify any details, we will get back to you.
 You can submit separate reports for each issue you find.
 Please note that we will not be able to respond to any issues that we think are outside the guidelines.

 ## Platforms & Codebases